shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 ### Docs CLI

-Docs CLI is now accessible by running `./docs-cli` in the root of the `shopware/developer-portal` repository.
+Now access `./docs-cli` in the root of the `shopware/developer-portal` repository.

 To start embedding a new repository, update `.vitepress/portal.json` and create a new entry in the `repositories` array.
 Then run the CLI and see if your repository is visible in the list - select it and continue by confirming the default settings.